0xRamInf0sec/SocialRecon/README.md

 - Tells whether the victim name is found in social media's

-# Drop a star for this tool.Kindly share with your friends.
+# Drop a star for this tool.